msikkema/gel-library-ls/readme.md

 ### Publishing situation 1:
 Make sure you build using `yarn build` and then you can use `yarn link` in the individual package you're developing.
 [I promise you, it's really easy.
 Please stop publishing superfluous preview versions.
 Don't make me come over there.](https://piyushswain.github.io/usage-of-yarn-link/)

 *Note* that you _dont_ need to use yarn link if you only need to alter a pair sibling packages within this project, linking is only applicable here for separate projects.
-[For sibling packages in the same workspace, they are automatically linked as they live in the same workspace.](https://classic.yarnpkg.com/en/docs/workspaces#toc-why-would-you-want-to-do-this)
+[For sibling packages in the same workspace, they are automatically linked as they live in the same workspace.](https://classic.yarnpkg.com/en/docs/workspaces#toc-why-would-you-want-to-do-this).
+Remember that the linked content is whatever is transpiled to the `./dist` folder in each package, so if you don't see your expected changes in your consuming sibling package, try running `yarn build`.

 ### Publishing situation 2:
 ```